aaron-contreras/blog-posts/template-method-pattern/template-method-pattern.md

 Just as a song has defined portions that need to happen in a certain order our template method makes sure this happens.
 It would be pretty strange if our song played out of order.

 You may notice I didn't add the `instrumentalSolo` method to the child class, this is optional for songs, so it's optional for our template method.
-Classes that take advantage of the **Template Method Pattern** often have methods that do not need to be implemented, these are called "hooks" as they hook into the currently running process, "lifecycle hooks" is another way to define these.
+Classes that take advantage of the **Template Method Pattern** often have methods that do not need to be implemented, these are called "hooks" as they hook into the currently running process ("lifecycle hooks" is another way to define these).
 Hooks can be both synchronous and interrupt the flow of the currently running process and modify data (or any other number of operations), or be asynchronous and be used for reporting the status of the currently running operation.

 ## Where is it used?